mustafa-elrasheid/baulu/README.md

 ### Variable Declation
-you need to use the `let` keyword followed by a type followed by an identifier, there is only `int` for now. all veriables need to be assigned
+you need to use the `let` keyword followed by a type followed by an identifier, there is only `int` for now. all veriables need to be assigned.

 ## Future Additions
-This project will doesn't gurantees backwards support compatabiliy for anything done with previous version of it.
-If you would like to add new stuff you can do a pull request or add and issue, and I would try to hopefully read all of them
+This project will not gurantee backwards support compatabiliy for anything done with previous version of it.
+If you would like to add new stuff. you can do a pull request or add and issue, and I would try to hopefully read all of them.

 ## WARNING:
 this repositry is for now an attempt to recreate bauluc (if you have see it) in rust,